-The joint venture that makes Jeeps in China will file for bankruptcy, partners Stellantis and Guangzhou Automobile Group said on Monday, after a long decline for the oldest foreign auto brand in the world's largest car market, Reuters
+The joint venture that makes Jeeps in China will file for bankruptcy, partners Stellantis and Guangzhou Automobile Group said on Monday, after a long decline for the oldest foreign auto brand in the world's largest car market, Reuters reported.

 The move comes after Stellantis' surprise decision in July to end the venture with GAC, only months after saying it would raise its stake to 75% from 50%.

 BPEA Credit closes Fund III with capital commitments worth $475m.
 (FS)

 Baring Private Equity Asia’s credit unit, BPEA Credit, announced that it has closed its third private credit platform, BPEA Credit – India Fund III, with capital commitments worth $475m.